Richard Golian

 Is the intention-action gap the same as the say-do gap?

-Yes.
-The intention-action gap is also called the intention-behaviour gap, the value-action gap, and the say-do gap.
-All describe the same well-documented phenomenon: the distance between what people say they value and what they actually do.
+Broadly, yes.
+The intention-action gap, the intention-behaviour gap, and the say-do gap are interchangeable names for the same well-documented phenomenon.
+A closely related term, the value-action gap, comes from environmental research and frames it slightly differently, as the distance between the values people hold and how they actually behave.
 In the article, it takes a personal form, telling colleagues that health comes first while not living by those words.

 How can you make health a priority when work always comes first?